athulyahari05/Discover-Your-Animal-Twin/README.md

 ### Team Members
-- Team Lead: [Athulya Hari] - [College of engineering kallooppara IHRD]
+- Team Lead: Athulya Hari - College of engineering kallooppara IHRD
-- Member 2: [Neeraja Anil] - [College of engineering kallooppara IHRD]
+- Member 2: Neeraja Anil - College of engineering kallooppara IHRD
-- Member 3: [Name] - [College]
+-
 ### Project Description
-[Upload or snap a photo, and let our playful AI match you with your spirit animal.
-From majestic lions to sleepy alpacas, find your wild side with a hilarious caption that makes the resemblance unforgettable! ]
+Upload or snap a photo, and let our playful AI match you with your spirit animal.
+From majestic lions to sleepy alpacas, find your wild side with a hilarious caption that makes the resemblance unforgettable!

 ### The Problem (that doesn't exist)
-[People are constantly wandering through life without knowing which animal they most resemble.
+People are constantly wandering through life without knowing which animal they most resemble.
 This is clearly an urgent issue.
-Without this knowledge, how can one truly reach peak self-awareness?]
+Without this knowledge, how can one truly reach peak self-awareness?

 ### The Solution (that nobody asked for)
-[We’ve harnessed the latest in photo recognition (and a healthy dose of absurdity) to finally answer life’s most pressing non-question: “What animal am I?”
+We’ve harnessed the latest in photo recognition (and a healthy dose of absurdity) to finally answer life’s most pressing non-question: “What animal am I?”
-Upload a photo (or take one live), and we’ll pair you with your long-lost animal doppelgänger ]
+Upload a photo (or take one live), and we’ll pair you with your long-lost animal doppelgänger

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [HTML5 (structure & content)
+- HTML5 (structure & content)
-CSS3 (styling & layout)
+- CSS3 (styling & layout)
-JavaScript (functionality & interactivity)
+- JavaScript (functionality & interactivity)
-Python (for backend processing, using Flask)]
+- Python (for backend processing, using Flask)]
 - [Flask (Python micro-framework for backend API) ]
-- [OpenCV (image processing & face detection, if matching animals) random (Python, for funny caption generation)
+- [OpenCV (image processing & face detection, if matching animals)
+- random (Python, for funny caption generation)
-Fetch API (JavaScript, for sending data to backend) confetti.js (JavaScript, for celebratory animation)]
+- Fetch API (JavaScript, for sending data to backend)
+- confetti.js (JavaScript, for celebratory animation)]
 - [VS Code (code editor)
-Git & GitHub (version control & hosting)
+- Git & GitHub (version control & hosting)
-Browser DevTools (testing & debugging)
+- Browser DevTools (testing & debugging)
-Webcam API (navigator.mediaDevices.getUserMedia)]
+- Webcam API (navigator.mediaDevices.getUserMedia)]

-For Hardware:
-- [List main components]
-- [List specifications]
-- [List tools required]

 ### Implementation
 For Software: